 Advanced Placement (AP) is a program offering college-level curriculum and examinations to high school students.
-There are 34 AP courses offered, ranging from Chemistry, to Calculus, to Psychology, to Spanish.
+There are currently 38 AP courses offered, including calculus, chemistry, history, psychology, and Spanish.

-Advanced Placement tests are scored on a 1 to 5 scale as follows:
+Advanced Placement tests are administered near the conclusion of the semester.
+AP tests are scored on a 1 to 5 scale as follows:

 - 3 – Qualified